Erechtheus/sia/README.md

 * Implement the Annotator [interface](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/annotator/Annotator.java)

 Consult the examples in the corresponding [package](https://github.com/Erechtheus/sia/tree/master/src/main/java/de/dfki/nlp/annotator) for implementation details.
-Afterwards, for correct message routing, it is necessary to define the input.
-Input channels can be freely named, but we recommend the name of the annotator.
+Afterwards, for correct message routing, it is necessary to define the input channel.
+Input channels can be freely named, but we recommend to use the name of the annotator.
 For example:

 ```java